simonemoro/extractUTRs/README.md

 # extractUTRs

-This code is used to find 5'UTRs and 3'UTRs using PomBase (*S. pombe*) annotations and a transcriptome assembled with Stringtie2 or RATTLE (https://github.com/comprna/RATTLE).
+This code is used to find 5'UTRs and 3'UTRs using PomBase (*S. pombe*) CDS annotations and a transcriptome assembled with Stringtie2 or RATTLE (https://github.com/comprna/RATTLE).

 # Usage